 RobinHood is a good illustration to put forth as it simplifies the process of stock trading.
 There is no such minimum investment, no maintenance cost, no commissions and you can also have an access to your deposits.
 The stock trading apps are proving boon for the fintech solutions sector.

 There was a time when sending money abroad was a hectic task but not now.
 With amazing and unique apps such as Ripple and Transferwise, you can do that work in just a few seconds.

 The apps have advanced features such as the Blockchain technology, the NFC, face, and voice biometrics etc. to send your money in the most secured manner.
 Transferwise is cheaper and peer-to-peer payment system.

 9. The Blockchain Based Apps

 Ever since the cryptocurrencies have arrived on the board, the Blockchain technology has been surging to the upper heights.
-According to an estimate, the Blockchain market is predicted to grow at a CAGR of 55.59% in between 2017 to 2021.
+According to an estimate, the Blockchain market is predicted to grow at a CAGR of 85.9% from 2022 to 2030.

 It is based on the decentralized ledger distribution that records the transactions between the two parties.
 The Blockchain has influenced a number of industries including the healthcare, insurance, real estate, capital markets, peer-to peer payments, and so on.